pabloos/GoPipelines/README.md

 3. autogen-stages
 4. fanInfanOut

-The master branch keeps the most recent version that doesn't be in relation with pipelines pattern itself (this readme, renames ...)

 ## Some background

 This repo exists because the first post in [my blog](https://pabloos.github.io/concurrency/pipelines/), where I explain the pattern.